The first step in taking your idea from concept to business is figuring out if you have identified a problem worth

 “I’ve had the idea in my head for a few years now, but I needed that push and direction to turn that idea into something real.”

 Our programs are free.
-We take zero equity in your business and charge no rent to use our facilities.
+We take zero equity in your business.

 Sign up for weekly 1-on-1 mentoring sessions to get additional help building out your idea.

 Individuals/teams who have successfully completed the Idea TestLab program will be fast-tracked into interviews for our Accelerator program.

 The Idea TestLab is best for individuals who have identified a problem (or idea) they want to work on, but have not yet systematically collected data to validate the problem/need and who has it.
 We look for scalable ideas that have an unclear, or unknown business model, do this program is not a good fit for individuals wanting to open a traditional business such as a restaurant or retail store.